Follow TV Tropes

 • Perilous Warp, a retraux 3D game based on Half-Life and Doom, where you're a space marine trapped in an intergalactic mining outpost infested by monsters.

-• Redfall is an upcoming first person survival horror game about four survivors attempting to escape a town under siege from vampires.
+• Redfall is a first person horror shooter about four survivors attempting to escape a town under siege from vampires.

 • The Resistance series of Military Science Fiction FPS games took a more horror-focused approach than comparable titles like Halo, Gears of War, and Killzone, between its '40s/'50s Diesel Punk setting and an Alien Invasion that was filled with a lot more Body Horror than the Covenant.
 While the second game toned it down in favor of a focus on action and spectacle, the third game went even harder in this direction with its post-apocalyptic setting.